 A group of guys were playing hacky sack.
 Is there a college quad anywhere in the US where there isn’t a bunch of guys playing hacky sack on a nice day?
 I’d put money on it that there isn’t.

 Regardless, I was so mesmerized by it all, I barely made it to the hall on time.
-I broke out of my spell, and ran to my assigned last names beginning with R to U lecture hall, tripping up the steps several times. per usual..and grabbed a seat.
+I broke out of my spell, and ran to my assigned surnames names beginning with R to U lecture hall, tripping up the steps several times, per usual, being such a klutz..and grabbed a seat.

 Within minutes of taking a seat, I met the girl who would become one of my best friends throughout my freshman year.
 Finally, something positive!

-After being assigned counselors to help put our schedules together, and a long visit to the campus bookstore, where we spent mucho money on the books we needed for our classes, and of course, lots of other frivolous stuff, including almost everything with the university logo on it and several t-shirts and sweatshirts for Dreamboat, we went back to her dorm.
+After being assigned counselors to help put our schedules together and a long visit to the campus bookstore where we spent mucho dinero on the books we needed for our classes, and of course, lots of other frivolous stuff, including almost everything with the university logo on it, we went back to her dorm.

 She was living in one of the beautiful, modern freshman dorms, so in time, I was practically living there.
 I met a bunch of great people in that dorm who also became good friends, and soon, I was considered part of that dorm..although I was living a hobo lifestyle between dorms.

 The good thing about having my shoddy, upperclassmen dorm to go back to occasionally, was the quiet.
 We all went there when we wanted a little peace or had to study for an exam.
 The other good thing was my upperclassmen roommates.
 They guided us where to go for fun..introducing us to the ‘big’ pub on the main avenue of our campus where they let everyone in.
 They would simply blow a horn if the ABC showed up so we could all sneak out the back before they could check for ID’s.